 PR Trend 3: Technology is disrupting PR

-I’ll admit, I am very bias here.
+I’ll admit, I have a bias.
 However, PR people need to stop being so

 At SYNC, we use automation technology to make our lives easier and work faster, while also reducing mistakes.
 This allows us to scale our business and remain cost-effective for startups and SMEs.
 However, we are not averse to expanding our technology stack to include machine learning for better content development, AI tools to help us develop better media lists and predict consumer trends for media or even integrate other aspects of the media scene into our work.